Professor

 Jacobs School of Medicine & Biomedical Sciences

 Dr. Popescu is a leading expert in molecular neuroscience.
-She studies the activation and modulation of NMDA receptors.
-NMDA receptors are the most abundant glutamate-stimulated, calcium-conducting channels in brain and spinal cord.
-They have essential roles in memory formation and learning.
-Importantly, their dysfunction results in severe neuropsychiatric disorders, including stroke, neurodegenerative conditions, chronic pain and addiction as well as mental disorders such as schizophrenia and epilepsy.
-Results from Dr. Popescu's research inform about mechanisms of synaptic transmission and plasticity in the central nervous system and help to guide strategies that maintain and restore neuropsychiatric health and wellbeing across the life span.
+She studies the activation and modulation of NMDA receptors, the most abundant glutamate-stimulated, calcium-conducting channels in the brain and spinal cord.
+These receptors have essential roles in memory formation and learning.
+Importantly, their dysfunction results in severe neuropsychiatric disorders, including stroke, neurodegenerative conditions, chronic pain, and addiction as well as mental disorders such as schizophrenia and epilepsy.
+Results from Dr. Popescu's research help to establish direct correlations between the biophysical properties of NMDA receptors and mechanisms for synaptic transmission and plasticity in the central nervous system to guide strategies that maintain or restore behavioral health and well-being across the lifespan.